-SPAN3700 Internship in Spanish 1 - 3 s.h.
+SPAN2700 Internship in Spanish 1 - 3 s.h.

 An internship developed in conjunction with and approved by the appropriate foreign language instructor.
 This internship will be with professionals who are in career areas relating to the field of Spanish.
 The internship may be pursued in the United States or abroad.
-The internship credit will be counted toward the major in the language, but is not required.
+The internship credit will be counted toward the minor in the language, but is not required.
 (Graded on a Pass/Fail basis.)
-Goal 2b, 7 (Goal 7 Catalog 0809+)
+Goal 4